 In September of 2009 I had my first solo show at Steven Derk's Gallery 801.
 It has been a really fun journey the past 10 years making and showing art.
 I appreciate your role in the process.
 It's much more interesting, difficult, exciting, terrifying, and rewarding to create art that I know someone will look at and interact with.
 The learning and growing continues with each piece.
 I look forward to what the future holds.
 I truly appreciate your taking the time to be part of my art and part of the journey.
 For current updates please like and follow my Facebook Artist's Page .

 Thanks for stopping by,

 Tyler Dog 8/1995-11/22/2008

 November 2008 Tyler Dog made his way to the great rabbit chasing field in the sky.

 To the left is a painting I finished our last night together in the studio

-All Images Copyright Carolyn Anne Anderson 2004-2015 Do not print, download, copy, or use any image without permission.
-Please contact info @ carolynanneanderson.com if you would like to obtain the rights to use an image or inquire about a painting.
+All Images Copyright Carolyn Anne Anderson 2004-2020 Do not print, download, copy, or use any image without permission.
+Please contact carolyn @ carolynanneanderson.com if you would like to obtain the rights to use an image or inquire about a painting.